German-Ukrainian Research Project: Track III Dialogues in Ukraine - Trends and Challenges

-"Implementing Mediation and Dialogue in Ukraine: Cultural and Institutional Impediments and Possible Improvements” is a collaborative project of the Center for Peace Mediation at European University Viadrina Frankfurt (Oder) and Dr Tatiana Kyselova, National University of Kyiv-Mohyla Academy.
+"Track III Dialogues in Ukraine - Major Trends and Challenges” is a collaborative project of the Center for Peace Mediation at European University Viadrina Frankfurt (Oder) and Dr Tatiana Kyselova, National University of Kyiv-Mohyla Academy.
 The shared observation between Tatiana Kyselova and CPM in 2015 was that efforts to establish domestic mediation (mostly civil or commercial cases) within Ukraine as well as recent dialogue and peace mediation processes addressing the current societal and political crisis encounter considerable and apparently similar challenges, with many of these endeavors simply failing.
 Putting together internal/Ukrainian and external/international expertise to explain these difficulties proved to be illuminating and thought-provoking for both sides.

 The project actively engages Ukrainian and international mediation and dialogue practitioners in the analysis of challenges and strategies to tackle them.
 The starting point of the project was an Expert Round Table (ERT I) in March 2016 hosted by the Center for Peace Mediation at European-University Viadrina in Frankfurt (Oder).
 It brought together international experts, who are or have been conducting mediation or dialogue activities in Ukraine, to discuss hypotheses on the reasons for the faced challenges.